omoshiro-game/omoshiro-game.github.io/src/pages/en/index.md

 ## Recent Updates

+- -2025/05/25-
+    Long time no see.

+    I've decided to bring the site back online after several years.
+    That said, it’s not like there’s any new release or anything.
+    It’s more like… I just felt a bit sad that the old stuff wasn’t viewable anymore,
+    so I figured I’d at least make it public again.

+    As for what comes next — that’s totally undecided.
+    If expectations get too high, it turns into pressure, so I’d really appreciate it
+    if you could just take it easy and enjoy what’s here.

+    (If I find small bugs during this reboot, I’ll quietly fix them here and there.)

 - -2020/12/24-
     [“Action Editor 4”](/en/menu_game/ActionEditor4/) updated (Ver.
 10.20)
     This version has also been applied to the sample game.